-The PA families caseload growth for ROS depends on its growth in the previous quarter, administrative efforts, as well as seasonality in entry-level employment opportunities.
-Dummy variables for the first and third quarter control for remaining seasonality in the caseloads.
+The PA families caseload growth for ROS depends on employment opportunities in entry-level sectors in ROS districts, administrative efforts, as well as specific dummy variables for the first and third quarters to control for seasonality in the caseload data.

 Growth in NYC's PA singles caseload depends on administrative efforts and year-over-year NYC entry-level employment growth.
 A change to Federal regulations affected the number of NYC PA singles cases between the third quarter of 1987 and the fourth quarter of 1989 - this effect is captured by dummy variables.
-A quarter dummy variable accounts for the seasonal fluctuations in the caseload throughout the year.
+The dummy variables for the third quarters of 2007 and 2013 to account for one-time shifts in response to classification errors mentioned in the above NYC families model are also employed here.

-The ROS PA singles caseload is a function of the previous quarter's PA singles population, administrative efforts, and ROS entry level employment.
+The ROS PA singles caseload is a function of administrative efforts and the unemployment rate in the State outside of NYC.
+An increase in the unemployment rate is associated with an increase in the ROS PA singles caseload.
 Dummy variables for the first quarter of 2002, the third quarter of 1992 and the first quarter of 1998 account for large increases in ROS PA singles caseloads that remains unexplained by changes in economic conditions and administrative efforts.
-A quarter dummy variable accounts for the seasonal fluctuations in the caseload throughout the year.
+Dummy variables for the first and third quarters control for seasonality in the caseload data.